-I Got My Wedding Makeup Done by 3 Different Beauty Counters—See the Photos
+I Got My Bridal Makeup Done by 3 Different Beauty Counters—See the Photos

 For years, I've sworn that I'll do my own makeup for my wedding.
 I've never particularly liked the way anyone else has done my makeup, and given the fact I've been doing it myself since middle school, I feel confident in my skills.
 Not to mention I also know which products and shades do and don't work for me, the latter of which is usually the root of the issue when a third party gives it a shot.